carpentries/instructor-training/_episodes/21-carpentries.md

 >
 > If you are at an in-person training, your instructor will hand out paper copies of a worksheet.
 If you are at an online training, you can get a [digital copy here]({{ page.root }}/files/handouts/Carpentries_roles_worksheet_v4.pdf).
 >
 > Take a moment to review member community roles on the [Carpentries' community website](http://static.carpentries.org/community/).
 Working on your own, match up the roles with the descriptions.
-When you are done, think about the question at the bottom of the worksheet about what roles you might play, and enter your thoughts in the etherpad.
+When you are done, think about the question at the bottom of the worksheet about what roles you might play, and enter your thoughts in the Etherpad.
 >
 >> ## Solution
 >> Instructors: C